LingxuanTANG/LingxuanTANG.github.io/_pages/about.md

 Phone: (852) 97110226\\
 Email: lingxuantang@outlook.com

-I am expected to receive a Ph.D. degree in October 2025 and is currently seeking employment opportunities.
-If you are hiring, know someone who is, or share similar research interests, please feel free to contact me.
+I am expected to receive a Ph.D. in October 2025 and am currently seeking employment opportunities.
+If you are hiring or know someone who is or shares similar research interests, please feel free to contact me.
 Let’s explore potential collaborations or engage in meaningful discussions.

-My research areas including:
+My research areas include:
-Game Theory and Applications, Economics and Computation，Gragh Machine Learning.
+Game Theory and Applications, Gragh Machine Learning.

 ### Education
 * City University of Hong Kong, Kowloon Tong(CityU)\\